ReinoutDeBleser/basic-angular-form/README.md

 >- Phone number :heavy_check_mark:
 >- Favourite language (html, css, js, php, ...), this is a select with options, using angular syntax :heavy_check_mark:

->Error reporting, give some visual feedback to the user if they put something wrong in the inputs.
-TODO
+>Error reporting, give some visual feedback to the user if they put something wrong in the inputs.  :heavy_check_mark:-ish but some troubleshooting still required.

 >Form validation TODO